-34. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+35. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's principal financial instruments comprise bank loan and cash and short term deposits.
+The Group's principal financial instruments comprise bank loans and cash and short term deposits.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
 The Group has various other financial assets and liabilities such as trade and bills receivables and trade payables, which arise directly from its operations.

 The main risks arising from the Group's financial instruments are foreign currency risk, credit risk and liquidity risk.
-The Board of Directors reviews and agrees policies for managing each of these risks and they are summarised below.
+The board of directors reviews and agrees policies for managing each of these risks and they are summarised below.